joshgrib/vercel-ntlm/README.md

 This is just a wrapper around [`express-ntlm`](https://github.com/einfallstoll/express-ntlm) that adds a few properties on the `request` and `response` objects that are expected by `express-ntlm` but not supplied by Vercel for their serverless functions.

+> TODO:
-> TODO: Right now you have to generate and send a connection ID in the query string because I haven't been able to find a connection ID on Vercel's request object.
+> * Right now you have to generate and send a connection ID in the query string because I haven't been able to find a connection ID on Vercel's request object.
 I'm posted [a stack overflow question seeking help with this](https://stackoverflow.com/questions/61923172/ntlm-authentication-in-a-vercel-serverless-function)
+> * This isn't published on NPM yet, so if you want to use this you'll have to just copy `index.js` and import it using a local path in `api/auth.js`

 ## Usage